Biomedical Engineering M.Eng., M.S., Ph.D.

 Students in the Ph.D. program can automatically earn a M.S. degree when completing their candidacy.
 Also, it is common for doctoral students to receive financial support from the department and/or the faculty.

-The Biomedical Engineering Department offers three different routes for Master degrees: (1) The Master of Science (M.S.) is a Master degree that requires a thesis; (2) The Master of Engineering (M.Eng) can be obtained with a research project of limited scope or (3) as a coursework-only M.Eng.
+The Biomedical Engineering Department offers two different routes for Master degrees: (1) The Master of Science (M.S.) is a Master degree that requires a thesis and (2) the Master of Engineering (M.Eng) is a coursework-only Master degree.
 The M.Eng. is generally recommended for students who do not plan further graduate studies.
 Pursuing a M.S. is advised for students who have a strong interest in research or plan to obtain a higher graduate degree.